Obtaining a Manual Seed Mesh for a Selected Region

 This process is highly manual, but the tool should provide some help in obtaining a suitable mesh.

-The tool requires that four points be defined on the source body.
-Unless the Settings have been changed, the application will automatically attempt to order the selected points in such a way that they define a suitable seed Patch (order forms a Quadrilateral without intersecting edges and is oriented to face in the same direction as the local source faces).
+to order the selected points in such a way that they define a suitable seed Patch (order forms a Quadrilateral without intersecting edges and is oriented to face in the

 From here, the same options exist as for the automatically generated seed mesh (Edit, Generate) and the workflow resumes.